baharbhz76/NLP-tasks-with-Transformers/README.md

 ## **Overview**

-This project demonstrates various Natural Language Processing (NLP) tasks using the Hugging Face Transformers library.
-The tasks covered include:
+This repository contains two Jupyter notebooks that demonstrate various Natural Language Processing (NLP) tasks using Hugging Face’s Transformers library.
+These notebooks explore text classification and a variety of other NLP tasks.

-- Classifying whole sentences
+## Notebooks
+# 1. NLP_tasks_with_Transformers.ipynb
+This notebook demonstrates multiple NLP tasks, including:

-- Classifying each word in a sentence (Named Entity Recognition)
+- Classifying Whole Sentences: Sentiment analysis using a pre-trained model.
+- Named Entity Recognition (NER): Identifying entities within text, such as organizations, people, and locations.
-- Answering questions given a context
+- Question Answering: Answering questions based on a given context.
-- Text summarization
+- Text Summarization: Summarizing large blocks of text into concise versions.
-- Fill in the blanks
+- Fill in the Blanks: Completing sentences with missing words using a pre-trained model.
-- Translating from one language to another
+Translation: Translating text from one language to another (e.g., English to German).

 ## **Installation**